- Specialist in Acoustics as practiced in the 17th and 18th centuries.

 - Exhibited paintings at the Stove Factory Gallery in Charlestown, MA and the Chelsea Gallery in Chelsea, MI

-- Decorated soundboards and cases of more than 150 of own instruments
+- Decorated soundboards and cases of more than 150 of his own instruments

 - Presenter at the Symposium on Improvisation at Eastern Michigan University.